Would you like to get more information or apply?

 Students will gain a better understanding of themselves through an exploration of their personal attributes, transferable skills and learning styles.
 This course will introduce techniques for time, conflict, and stress management and develop interpersonal communication skills.
 Fundamental study and motivation skills will be covered, preparing students to excel in their program of choice.
 Students will also prepare a professional resume and learn how to write effective cover letters.

-This course will provide students with the theory required by a dental assistant to perform direct patient care.
-An ethical decision-making framework will enable students to utilize problem-solving skills to plan for and manage direct patient care and to respond to patient-specific needs as they relate to the clinical practice of a dental assistant.
+This course will provide students with the theory required by a Registered Dental Assistant to perform direct patient care.
+An ethical decision-making framework will enable students to utilize problem-solving skills to plan for and manage direct patient care and to respond to patient-specific needs as they relate to the clinical practice of a Registered Dental Assistant.
 In-house clinical and outside practicum experience will provide an environment for students to apply and adapt the knowledge and skills obtained.

 This program includes a practicum component consisting of 60 hours working in private practice with a dentist during Phase 2 of the program.
 This practicum work experience is a mandatory diploma requirement and the dentist does not pay for the services of the student during the practicum.